-PACKING - The weather in Israel during our trip will be between 45-90 degrees.
-We recommend that you check the weather forecast online a week or two before the trip so that you will be prepared.
+PACKING - We recommend that you check the weather forecast online a week or two before the trip so that you will be prepared.
 Our best advice is to plan to dress in layers.

 PACKING CHECKLIST - Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses), Light sweater or jacket, Bathing suit and a coverup, Light rain coat and/or compact umbrella, Comfortable walking shoes or sandals with rubber soles, Hat, sunglasses, and sunscreen, Toiletries, Medications, Hair care appliances (See Below-Hair Dryers are provided at all hotels), Small bag or backpack (large enough for a small Bible, pen, camera and other personal items), Passport with separate photocopy (see below for more information)